 Now I’m running, and I’m free.
 I laugh out loud.
 I am joyful.
 This is what I live for, after my daughter and family and the woman I love with every fiber of my being and her boys and even the mother of my daughter.
 Gratitude.
 Happiness.
 The trails are good, smooth, and they roll on the way back down the forested slopes.
 We talk less and breathe more.
 There is beauty in smoke, although it eventually again obscures all and fills our nostrils with carbon.
 Despite that, this is the best I have felt in weeks.
 I’m doing this, oh man, I’m finally doing this!
-After that insanely long climb, we’re descending at 7-8 plus pace and it feels like I’m moving too quickly, but gravity calls and I’m in love with everything now; how do you say no to your true love?
+After that insanely long climb, we’re descending at 7-8 plus pace and it feels like I’m moving too quickly, but gravity calls and I’m in love with everything now; how do you say no to your other true love?
 This side of the mountain is closer to California and we taste the smoke with every breath.
 Trees are obscured by the haze of…what am I breathing?
 Trees from California.
 Poison oak.
 Owls.
 This makes me sad and I mentally look away and continue my glide down the mountain.

 Miles of road.
 Fire road, forest service road, dirt road.
 Along a cool stream that radiates a chill that feels like someone left the refrigerator door open; It feels unbelievably good.
 All is green and cool and lush down here with the sound of a stream falling over itself trying to outrun me.
 An hour?
 Less?
-I leave the water behind and the dust has coated everything now.
-Trees thin, it warms, and I realize I had shade for more hours than I had planned and I am grateful.
+I leave the water behind and dust has coated everything now.
+Trees thin.
+It warms, and I realize I had shade for more hours than I had planned and I am grateful.
 I stick to a nine and ten minute pace and watch my average decrease to 14.
 There are stretches of flatter, straight dusty road that allow me to see other runners further up ahead – a woman that I sneak up on…a pair of guys messing with their gear.
 I slow to 10-11 as I near 13 average, because everyone is walking.
 I pass Little Bear Farm, an industrial marijuana grow behind ten foot walls of black plastic; it’s different in Oregon.
 Eventually, it feels like it has cracked 85 degrees and the only wind is my pace.
 A lot of walkers.
 I stick to 10-11 and just keep moving and slowly passing.
 Mahlin, from Sweden by way of Tennessee talks of walking breaks.
 I am resolved to keep running slowly and say goodbye.
 The heat doesn’t bother me for whatever reason, but when I come upon another farm with a huge open field irrigated by an industrial sprinkler that rotates 360• that barely catches the edge of the road just past the barbed wire, I stop and let it cycle around onto me 3 times.
 By the time I am off again, I have been drenched by cold water fresh from a well.
 How lucky is lucky?
 A q-mile up the road is next aid at 21.5.
 Watermelon and ruffles and I don’t dither.
 No one has caught me since the first ascent and I like it that way.

+But.
 My memory now seems to decrease in a relationship that feels inversely proportional to each degree of temperature rise.
 It is hot, easily mid 90s and things are fuzzy…feelings more than memories.
 At some point I begin to get lower back pain that radiates and grows more and more intense on my left side.
-Great!
+Great.
 A serious side stitch – I never get those.
 It gets worse and I try to focus on other things and stretch it out while running; I’m not stopping.
 Finally, it dissipates in a wave of relief and I have to pee: a kidney stone.
 Really?
 I catch a group of young guys walking and engage.
 Then I move past for a solitary few until one catches me.
 Jason, who works in a running store in Olympia, tells me he turned his ankle and says that if he keeps moving he’s fine.
 I look down and see Asics street shoes and really thin socks and comment: back in the day, I ran my first trail 25K in Asics street shoes; funny now.
 He declines my offer of wrap to put tension on it.
 We talk.
 It’s hot.
 I eventually move away as we leave road and enter trail.
 More interesting now.
 Up and down.
 Obstacles.
 Tree cover.
 Finally a decent descent again as i approach Seattle Bar at 28.5, and it’s downhill into aid and I’m smiling when I see Rebekah.